MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 [^(7)]: This fee exists to close a loophole where an owner liquidates himself over and over.

-**The interest and liquidation fees are both governable by stakeholders and can be updated by community vote.**
+**The interest, liquidation, and admin origination fees are all governable by stakeholders and can be updated by community vote.**

 The revenue is automatically deposited within the Treasury, where a reserve of XTZ, USDT, and EURL is put aside to hedge against extreme market drops which might push at-risk vaults into an under-collateralized ratio so low that it would impossible to liquidate (as no rational investor would pay more money than what the collateral in the vault is worth).
 The reserve provides stablecoin liquidity to be injected in case of such an event and to maintain overall system stability.